 This type might seem trivial, but it is the backbone of all your e-commerce personalization efforts.
 You need relevant and up-to-date data so that all your communications can be customized to a user’s specific stage in the customer journey.

 - Name: Title, First Name, Last Name, etc.

-- Personal: Date of Birth, Region, Gender, etc.
+- Personal: Date of Birth, Region, Gender Identity, etc.

-- Telephone: Home No., Work No., Cell Phone No.
+- Telephone: Home Number, Work Number, Cell Phone Number

 - Account: User IDs, Payment Preferences, etc.

-How to collect Identity Data: Typically, you’re already collecting this sort of data when your customers enter their payment details upon check out, sign up for your newsletter, or voluntarily hand it over in order to receive a product, service, or incentive.
+Typically, you’re already collecting this type of data when your customers enter their payment details upon checkout, sign up for your newsletter, or voluntarily provide it in order to receive a product, service, or incentive.